lsd-so/create-your-internet/README.md

 ## Issues

 Feel free to [file an issue](https://github.com/lsd-so/create-your-internet/issues/new/choose) or [submit a PR](https://github.com/lsd-so/create-your-internet/compare).
-More will be added to this over time.
+More will be added to this package over time.